dev4py/pymsdl_template/README.md

 > ***Note:** Obviously, this command must be run after the [Build](#build) one*

-// TODO pip install -e . not working with resources
+// TODO explain python -m pkgname

-// TODO explain python -m pkgname // TODO explain entrypoint
+// TODO explain entrypoint